RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 - somewhat out of date: 'dev/fvm/c/qmisc.c'
 - somewhat out of date: 'dev/fvm/x86/qmisc.s'

-Plan G is now the front-runner for FVM 2.0.
+Plan G is appears to have stalled.

 Why?
-Quality (eliminate complexity and any accidental undefined behaviour in VM implementation).

-Quality matters more than performance.

-Quality requires simplicity.

-Hardware freedom also remains paramount.
+It turns out that just using a link register is impractical.

+Essentially a return stack is necessary.

+But if a return stack is necessary then we might as well have a stack machine.

+Furthermore, factoring (and ease of understanding) of Plan G is vastly inferior to a stack machine.

+Lastly, all kinds of Von Neumann vs Harvard corner cases arise with any workaround here.

+A register machine is hereby rejected, so Plan G is rejected.

+**Essentially register machines are for compilers.
+Stack machines are for humans.**

 ### Proposed Design: Plan A: Improved Stack Machine

-Plan A is essentially rejected.
-However, it was interesting so it is listed here for future reference.

-A portable stack machine which is correct and robust by virtue of branching on failure.
+Plan A is a portable stack machine which is correct and robust by virtue of branching on failure.

 This plan is moderately difficult to implement but makes factoring easy.